Bill Gannon (New Hampshire politician)

 William M. "Bill" Gannon (born October 1962) is an American politician, attorney, and businessman.
 A Republican, Gannon is currently serving as senator for the 23rd district of the New Hampshire Senate and was first elected in 2016.
 Gannon represented the 4th Rockingham district as a member of the New Hampshire House of Representatives from 2014 to 2016.

-During his first term in the Senate, Gannon served as Vice Chairman of the Transportation Committee, a member of the Judiciary Committee, and a member the Executive Departments and Administration Committee.
+During his first term in the Senate, Gannon served as Vice Chairman of the Transportation Committee, a member of the Judiciary Committee, and a member of the Executive Departments and Administration Committee.

-Gannon is currently serving his third term as senator, he is the Vice Chairman of the Senate Judiciary Committee and Chairman of the Senate Commerce Committee.
-Gannon’s Senate district covers twelve towns in central and Seacoast Rockingham County bordering Massachusetts.
+Gannon is currently serving his third term as senator, he is the Chairman of the Senate Judiciary Committee and member of the Executive Departments and Administration Committee.
+Gannon's Senate district covers twelve towns in central and Seacoast Rockingham County bordering Massachusetts.

 He and his wife Janice have four children and they live in Sandown, New Hampshire.
-Gannon graduated with a BA from Saint Anselm College and a JD from University of Massachusetts School of Law.
+Gannon graduated with a BA from Saint Anselm College and a JD from the Massachusetts School of Law.
 He is an attorney and the owner of a small construction business.